-Segment information is presented in a manner that is consistent with the internal reporting provided to the chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the President and Group Chief Executive Officer.
+Segment information is presented in a manner that is consistent with the internal reporting provided to the chief operating decision-maker.
+The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the President and Group Chief Executive Officer.